Gossaigaon: Transportation

 Gossaigaon has a railway station named Gossaigaon Hat Railway Station (GOGH) where all the passenger trains halt.
 Most people from the Gossaigaon area are suffering a lot from getting service from railway facilities.
-The stoppage of Kamrup Express, Capital Express, North East Express, Bangalore Express, etc. is a long-run demand from the people of Gossaigaon.
+The Railway Station has a stoppage of Vande Bharat Express, North East express and other express trains.
+The stoppage of Capital Express, Bangalore Express, Vivek Express etc. is a long-run demand from the people of Gossaigaon.
 There is also a Bus stand providing buses and small vehicles for traveling towards different parts of lower Assam and border areas of West Bengal.
-It is connected to Cooch Behar, Alipurduar, and Siliguri.
+It is well connected to Cooch Behar, Alipurduar, and Siliguri.
 Also, buses run between Kokrajhar, Bongaigaon, Barpeta, Goalpara and Dhubri.
 There are a few day super buses that run directly to the main city Guwahati from the town.